peminguyen/Reproduction-Of-Dense-Passage-Retrieval/README.md

 1. `git clone https://github.com/peminguyen/CSE517-final-project.git`
 	* We need environment.yml for setting up conda.

+Note: from here on out in installation, there is a bash script that runs everything for you in the repository, `init.sh`.
+Simply move it out to your home directory with `mv CSE517-final-project/init.sh .`.

 2. `cd CSE517-final-project`

 3. `mkdir bert-base-uncased; cd bert-base-uncased`